Unlocking LLM Repair Capabilities Through Cross-Language Translation and Multi-Agent Refinement: Illustrative Example

-Figure \ref{motivation-2} presents a successful fix by translating a C++ bug with MEMORY LIMIT EXCEEDED error to Rust.
-The original C++ code fails due to oversized factorial allocation (array size 1000) and unsafe concurrent collection modification.
-Direct C++ repair only reduces the table size to 20, leaving the iteration issue unresolved.
-When this code is translated to Rust, the language's strict safety and ownership rules immediately expose the latent bug.
-The translated code, which attempts to remove an item from a collection while iterating over it, would be rejected by the Rust compiler due to borrow-checking rules that prevent such unsafe operations.
-Translating to Rust forces a re-examination of the flawed logic with the language's strict safety guarantees.
-After translating back to C++, the solution incorporates multiple improvements: reduced table size, safe iteration logic, and enhanced type safety through $int64\_t$ adoption.
+Figure \ref{motivation-1} demonstrates a Python bug causing a time limit error due to inefficient brute-force iteration.
+Direct repair attempts only partially address this by removing the prefix issue but retain the performance bottleneck.
+When translated to C++, the algorithm was redesigned to iterate over bit positions rather than the entire range, dramatically reducing complexity.
+The optimized solution is then successfully back-translated to Python.
+Technically, \textbf{C++’s built-in facilities such as bitset and its emphasis on low-level efficiency} not only expose latent inefficiencies in the original language but also foster an algorithmic design that is both conceptually elegant and computationally superior.

+Figure \ref{motivation-2} shows a C++ memory limit error.
+While direct repair failed to address the unsafe iterator usage, translating to Rust exposed the flaw immediately due to Rust's strict ownership rules (borrow checker).
+The Rust compiler's constraints forced a logic correction, which was preserved upon back-translation to C++, resolving the original memory limit issue.
 While the algorithm remains similar, \textbf{Rust's language-specific features regarding memory safety} help identify and fix memory and logical flaws that are less apparent in C++.